zzzeek/sql-layer-adapter-sqlalchemy/README.rst

 Moving up a level, the dialect introduces a new Core construct ``nested`` which is an extension of SQLAlchemy's "scalar select" construct.
-This construct is a drop-in replacement for a standard ``select()`` subquery, and is a marker intercepted by the Akiban dialect indicating that column and typing information about a "nested result" should be carried over from statement to result set::
+This construct is a drop-in replacement for a standard ``select()`` subquery, and is a marker intercepted by the FoundationDB dialect indicating that column and typing information about a "nested result" should be carried over from statement to result set::

     from sqlalchemy import select
-    from sqlalchemy_akiban import nested
+    from sqlalchemy_sqlalchemy_foundationdb import nested

     sub_stmt = nested([order]).where(order.c.customer_id
                                             == customer.c.id).label('o')